lifwanian/how-to-build-an-ios-messaging-app/en/create_an_application_on_jiver_dashboard.md

 # Create an Application on JIVER Dashboard

-First of all, you must create an application on JIVER Dashboard for using it.
+You must first create an application on JIVER Dashboard for using it.

 1. Sign in [JIVER Dashboard](https://dashboard.jiver.co).
 1. Select **APPLICATION** on the side menu and click **NEW APP**.